What really happens to plastic drink bottles you toss in your recycling bin | CBC News

 Extended producer responsibility: These are laws that require manufacturers that generate waste such as plastic bottles to help support recycling financially.
 Some recycling programs in Canada already have partial or full EPR.

-Deposit-return laws: Requiring people to pay a deposit whey they buy beverage bottles and getting it back when they return it will result in a higher recovery rate and higher-quality, less contaminated plastic, Schedler says.
+Deposit-return laws: Requiring people to pay a deposit when they buy beverage bottles and getting it back when they return it will result in a higher recovery rate and higher-quality, less contaminated plastic, Schedler says.

 More recycling bins in public places: Howe suggests that having more recycling opportunities away from home at places such as gas stations would help boost recycling rates.